askkaz/docs/develop/channel-development/project-setup.md

 * `images` directory
 * `manifest`

+In a new project, create a folder for `source`, `components`, and `images`.
+You can also choose to create a blank file for `manifest` now or as you get to that section below.

 ## Source Directory

 The source directory contains BrightScript code for the main application’s execution thread with the extension `.brs`.
-Since applications including SceneGraph scenes allow BrightScript code to either be embedded in, or used by, an XML component file in a `<script>` element, for many SceneGraph applications this directory will only contain a `main.brs` file to start the application.
-The `main.brs` file only need have enough BrightScript code to start the application by creating and displaying the scene specified in the SceneGraph scene.

-The following shows a `main.brs` file that starts the application by creating and showing the scene defined in the SceneGraph scene named `VideoExample` (the `VideoExample` scene is defined in an XML component file in the components directory in the next section).
+Most applications will have separate files for SceneGraph scenes and background logic in the `components` folder.
+The `main.brs` file only needs to create and display `roSGScreen`, used to display the contents of a SceneGraph node tree.

+For this example, create a new file in `source` named `main.brs` using the code below.
+We'll call the Scene `VideoExample`.

 ```brightscript
 sub Main()